 Depending on what you offer, many prospects might not be making the decision to make a purchase after the first contact.
 If you give your leads time and nurture them along the way, they’re much more likely to come to fruition.

-Work to create campaigns that let you make contact with prospects more than once, so they get moved through the sales cycle.
-Since you’re tracking this process, you’ll be able to tell exactly the point at which they become ready to make a purchase.
+Work to create campaigns that let you contact prospects more than once, so they get moved through the sales cycle.
+Since you’re tracking this process, you can tell exactly when they are ready to purchase.

 6. Get Your Staff Excited

-The more information you can gather about your leads, the most excited your sales staff is likely to get.
-The person in charge of collecting information about a prospect should collect additional information about the lead.
+The more information you can gather about your leads, the more excited your sales staff will likely get.
+The person responsible for collecting information about a prospect should collect additional information about the lead.
 Questions like “Why does this matter to you?” or “What caught your eye about this product?” can help you better understand your leads.

 7. Use Tags